December 11, 2011

 What does true devotion look like?
-In Mark 12:39-44, when Jesus contrasted the ostentatious religious life of the scribes with the humble gift of an anonymous widow, He turned human evaluation upside down.
-Alistair Begg reminds us that devotion to God is not measured by outward appearances, but by sacrifice.
+When Jesus contrasted the ostentatious religious life of the scribes with the humble gift of an anonymous widow, He turned the human way of looking at things upside down.
+Alistair Begg reminds us that devotion to God is not measured by outward appearances but by worshipful sacrifice.

 Our Scripture reading this morning is from the Gospel of Mark and chapter 12, and we read the section that concludes the chapter, beginning with verse 38: